 Choose a niche that has already proven itself profitable

-Additionally, if you offer merchandise, you won’t be able to sell large quantities because your audience will be very specific and small.
+Additionally, if you offer merchandise or digital products, you won’t be able to sell large quantities because your audience will be very specific and small.

 Therefore, while you may be attracted to less competitive niches, entering a more competitive niche gives you the security that a wide audience enjoys the subject.

 A more competitive niche can also can be useful for relationship-building that will help grow your blogging project more quickly.

 In addition, you can glean inspiration from competitors by analyzing marketing campaigns they performed that worked and didn’t work, rather than experimenting on your own.

 So, how do you decide if a niche has enough competition?

 Simple.
 Just Google the niche you’re interested in and attach “blog” to the end of it:

 Then take the top URL (in this case mybakingaddiction.com) and put it into a free tool like Ubersuggest.

 This will give you an overview of the total traffic that the blog generates.

 Ideally, you want to see that the top result has at least 100,000 visitors.
 The baking niche, therefore, passes the test.